canjs/canjs/index.md

 __Engineered limber__

 CanJS's tools are designed to work under almost every situation.
-Your server sends back XML with strange urls?
+Your server sends back XML with strange URLs?
 That's ok, overwrite [can.Model.findAll](http://donejs.com/docs.html#!can.Model.static.findAll) or [can.Model.models](http://donejs.com/docs.html#!can.Model.static.models).
 Want some special teardown code for a control?
 Overwrite [can.Control:destroy](http://donejs.com/docs.html#!can.Control.prototype.destroy).

 But our favorite bit of flexibility is how [can.Observe](#can_observe) works with nested data.
 It converts nested objects into observes automatically.
 For example:

 {% highlight javascript %}
 var person = new can.Observe({
-  name : {first: "Justin", last: "Myer"}, hobbies : ["programming", "party rocking"]
+  name : {first: 'Justin', last: 'Myer'}, hobbies : ['programming', 'party rocking']
 })

 person.attr('name.first') //-> "Justin"